ociswap/radix-event-stream/README.md

 ### Step 2: Define an application state.

+This will get shared with every transaction handler, and they can update it.
 It should at least implement Clone.
 If you need to share this data with other pieces of code you may choose to store items wrapped in Rc, RefCell, Arc, Mutex, etc.

 ```rust
 #[derive(Clone)]